bhaumiksonii/Apache_iceberg/README.md

 # How do IceBerg tables work?
 Iceberg uses a **snapshot based querying model**, where data files are mapped using _manifest and metadata files_.
 Even when data grows at scale, querying on these table gives high performance, as data is accessible at the file level. **These mappings are stored in an Iceberg catalog**.

+Athena supports Apache Iceberg tables that use the Apache Parquet format for data and the **AWS Glue catalog for their metastore**__.

 # Python Library
 ```
 from iceberg.hive import HiveTables